Learn What Gold Vermeil Jewelry Is & Why You Need It in Your Collection.

-Vermeil (pronounced vur-MAY) is a special type of premium gold finish.
+Vermeil (pronounced vur-MAY) is a very specific type of premium gold finish.

-Simply put, it is a combination of a very thick layer of gold (10 karat or above) over high-quality sterling silver.
+Simply put, it is a combination of a very thick layer of gold over high-quality sterling silver.

 It really is the best of both worlds - all of the exclusivity, beauty, and quality of designer jewelry, but at prices that won't break the bank.

 Great question.
 There is no shortage of gold-plated or gold-filled jewelry out there.
 But there are big differences - mainly in quality and long-term value as you consider what to include in your jewelry collection.

 Poor Quality - Gold Plated: